As seen in superlawyers:

 Professional Experience

-Mr. Lesser was formerly a partner of Goodwin Procter LLP, and partner of Schneck Weltman & Hashmall LLP.
+Len was formerly a partner of Goodwin Procter LLP, and a partner of Schneck Weltman & Hashmall LLP.

 Bar and Court Admissions